jnebrera/n2kafka/README.md

 `RDKAFKA_STATISTICS_INTERVAL_MS`. `n2kafka` will print them each interval of its value in milliseconds.

+If you want to send them to an specific topic, set the previous one to a meaningful value and `rdkafka.n2kafka.statistics.topic` to the name of the topic you want to send them.

 # Docker setup
 If you want an easy setup, you can use n2kafka docker image provided at gcr.io/wizzie-registry/n2kafka.
 This container provides default